Last updated on August 7, 2025 · In-depth guide, 5–7 min read

 1. Editing by Transcript = Total Gamechanger

 If you’ve ever manually trimmed awkward pauses in Premiere Pro or spent 20 minutes aligning a waveform in Audacity, Descript does feel like magic.
-Just delete the part of the script you don’t like — Descript handles the cut.
+Just delete the part of the script you don’t like and Descript handles the cut.

 For solo podcasters and interview shows, this feature alone can shave hours off your workflow.
+Seriously, why don’t all video editors do this?

-2. Studio Sound Is Shockingly Good
+2. Studio Sound Is Really Good

 Studio Sound blew my mind.
 I recorded an episode from a hotel room with echo, distant AC noise, and paper-thin walls.
 Descript made it sound like I was in a proper booth.
 It’s not perfect, but damn it was close.